NavigationContentFooter

 1. Duplicate Image Cilicon rapidly replicates the Virtual Machine bundle (folder) for each run, using APFS’s cloning feature for swift handling, even with large bundles.

 2. Provision Shared Folder Depending on the chosen provisioner, Cilicon populates the bundle’s resources folder with files essential for the guest OS.
 For example, the GitHub Actions provisioner equips the image with the runner download URL, registration token, name, and labels.
-The process provisioner executes a specified executable during both provisioning and de-provisioning stages.
+The process provisioner executes a specified executable during both the provisioning and de-provisioning stages.
 If needed, provisioners can be omitted by setting the type to “none,” suitable for services like Buildkite using non-expiring registration tokens.

 3. Start Virtual Machine Cilicon initiates the virtual machine and automatically mounts the resources folder of the bundle on the guest OS.